xyl1null/oreilly-dl/README.md

-# SafariBooks
+# OReilly-DL
 This is a fork from lorenzodifuccia's [repo](https://github.com/lorenzodifuccia/safaribooks).

-Download and generate *EPUB* of your favourite books from [*Safari Books Online*](https://www.safaribooksonline.com).
+Download and generate *EPUB* of your favourite books from [*O'Reilly Books Online*](https://learning.oreilly.com/).
-I'm not responsible for the use of this program, which is for *personal* and *educational* purposes only.
+I'm not responsible for the use of this programme, which is for *personal* and *educational* purposes only.

 ## Overview:
   * [EPUB Format](#epub-format)